MaterializeInc/demos/integrations/terraform/msk-privatelink/README.md

 The configuration is divided into several sections:

-1.  **Define the Materialize provider**: This section specifies the required Materialize provider version and its source.
+1.  **Define the Materialize provider**
-2.  **Include the AWS provider**: This section configures the AWS provider with the specified region.
+2.  **Include the AWS provider**
-3.  **Include the Materialize provider**: This section configures the Materialize provider with connection information, such as host, username, password, port, and database.
+3.  **Include the Materialize provider**: Here we configure the Materialize provider with connection information, such as host, username, password, port, and database.
-4.  **Use the Materialize MSK module**: This section sets up the MSK cluster by providing necessary information such as the cluster name, port, VPC ID, and AWS region.
+4.  **Use the Materialize MSK module**: Here we set up the MSK cluster by providing necessary information such as the cluster name, port, VPC ID, and AWS region.
-5.  **Create a PrivateLink connection in Materialize**: This section creates a PrivateLink connection in Materialize by providing the necessary information such as name, schema name, service name, and availability zones.
+5.  **Create a PrivateLink connection in Materialize**: The PrivateLink connection is created in Materialize by providing the necessary information such as name, schema name, service name, and availability zones.
 6.  **Add the Materialize allowed principal to the AWS VPC Endpoint Service**: This section allows the Materialize principal to access the AWS VPC Endpoint Service by providing the VPC Endpoint Service ID and Materialize principal ARN.
-7.  **Approve the VPC Endpoint Service connection**: This section instructs you to manually approve the VPC Endpoint Service connection in your AWS account.
+7.  **Approve the VPC Endpoint Service connection**: You will have to manually approve the VPC Endpoint Service connection in your AWS account.

 ## Step-by-step Instructions